 Projects required to comply with Minimum Requirement #7 - Infrastructure Protection may resolve the downstream capacity problem (e.g., upsize the downstream system or provide additional inlets) or provide onsite infiltration or detention.
 Where infiltration or detention is provided, stormwater discharges for the developed condition shall not exceed the discharges under existing conditions.
-The applicant is not required to match flow durations but can match flowrates for all flow frequencies analyzed by WWHM.
+The applicant can match flow durations or match all flow frequencies analyzed by WWHM.
 If onsite detention or infiltration is proposed instead of upsizing the downstream system, the owner must provide a signed letter stating that they understand the proposal and accept the operation and maintenance of the onsite system.